About

 Design

 This website is the fifth in the history of visionandfactory.
 It was designed and developed by Matthias Deckx, who combines thoughtful and functional design with state-of-the-art technology.
-However, you won't find any spectacular mock-ups here, even though all work since the studio was founded in 1990 has been digitally designed.
+However, you won't find any spectacular and slick mock-ups here - HP hates that, even though all their work has been digitally designed since the studio was founded in 1990.